-The Authority issued a refunding series of these bonds in the summer of 2004; proceeds of this series were used to redeem all or a portion of a prior series of bonds.
-The Authority anticipates issuing another refunding series of these bonds in the summer of 2005 under a forward delivery commitment.
-Proceeds of this new series of bonds will be used to redeem all or a portion of the other prior series of bonds.
+The Authority issued two refunding series of these bonds in the summer of 2004 and the spring of 2005; proceeds of these refunding series were used to redeem all or a portion of a prior series of bonds.

 Multi-Family Variable Rate Demand Bonds.
 The Authority established this program to assist in the construction, rehabilitation and permanent financing of multi-family, rental developments intended for occupancy principally by persons and families of low and moderate income.
 The Authority issued bonds for the first time under this program in April 1996, and used their proceeds and other moneys to refund all of its then outstanding short term commercial paper notes.
 These bonds are not the general obligation of the Authority or subject to certification pursuant to Section 26.1 of the Act.
 However, the reimbursement obligations to the bond insurer and the provider of the liquidity facility for these bonds are the general obligation of the Authority, but not subject to certification pursuant to Section 26.1 of the Act.